Exploiting Higher Order Smoothness in Derivative-free Optimization and Continuous Bandits: Comments on

 In this section we comment on issues with some claims in the paper of Bach and Perchet \cite{BP2016}, which presents a number of valuable results and provides a motivation for our work.
 We wish to clarify such issues for the sake of understanding, as otherwise a comparison to the results presented here would be misleading.

 Bach and Perchet \cite{BP2016} introduce Algorithm \ref{algo} in the current form and provide upper bounds for its optimisation error and online regret when $f\in \mathcal{F}_{\beta}(L)$ with integer $\beta$.
 The setting where $f$ is strongly convex is considered in Propositions 4,6-8 and 9 of that paper.
 Propositions 4, 6,9 give the rates decaying in $T$ not faster than $T^{-\frac{\beta-1}{\beta+1}}$, which is slower than the optimal rate $T^{-\frac{\beta-1}{\beta}}$.
 Proposition 8 dealing with asymptotic results is problematic.
 It is stated as bounds on $\norm{x_N-x^*}$ but the authors presumably mean bounds on $\mathbb{E}\norm{x_N-x^*}^2$.
-The proof relies on the last inequality of Lemma 2 in \cite{BP2016}, where factor $d$ is missing.
-The right-hand side of this inequality should be of the order $d \delta^{\beta -1}$ and not $\delta^{\beta -1}$ (this is analogous to our Lemma \ref{lem:1}).
-This leads to too optimistic dependency of the bounds in Proposition 8 on the dimension $d$.
-The same issue arises in Proposition 5 (the second line of its proof uses a bound on the norm of $\zeta_n$ with missing factor $d$).
-A dependency of the bound on the initial value of the algorithm is missing in the part of Proposition 8 entitled "unconstrained optimization of strongly convex mappings".
+A dependence of the bound on the initial value of the algorithm is missing in the part of Proposition 8 entitled "unconstrained optimization of strongly convex mappings".
 This remark also concerns Proposition 7.